Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/readme.md

 The analysis identified several important healthcare patterns.

 - **Older patients had the highest healthcare utilisation.**
   Patients aged 65+ recorded **27,615 visits** and the highest average condition burden.
+This suggests that healthcare complexity increases across older age groups within the synthetic population.

 - **Condition burden increased substantially with age.**
   Average distinct conditions rose from **4.02 in patients aged 0–17** to **18.56 in patients aged 65+**.